joe-abernathy/embedded-hal/README.md

 Please Note:
 - This project is in its very early stages and may contain bugs, incomplete features, or suboptimal implementation.
 Any contributions or suggestions are welcome
 - My primary goal with this project is personal growth.
 This codebase may not reflect production-ready quality
-- I'm relatively new to the field of embedded programming, so please bear with me as I learn.
+- I'm relatively new to Rust, and to the field of embedded programming, so please bear with me as I learn.
 Feedback and guidance are always welcome!